 Brewing Now: Your Cup Of Tea Gets Dearer By 5–10% As HUL, Tata Hike Prices

-The recent price hike is mainly triggered by unfavourable weather conditions, which has affected tea production in the country, increasing procurement costs for these companies.
+HUL and Tata Consumer's price hike is mainly triggered by unfavourable weather conditions, which affected tea production in the country, increasing procurement costs.

 The largest consumer goods maker has experienced a "low-single digit decline" in the food and refreshment during the second quarter of the current financial year.
+Jawa said the price gap between premium tea and plain tea widened, prompting consumers to downgrade, which is why the company was seeing decline in volumes.

 Sunil D' Souza, managing director of TCPL, echoed similar sentiments.
-"Tea costs have gone up by about 25% to 30%, and we expect them to stay elevated for some points of time," he told analysts in a post-earnings briefing.
+"Tea costs have gone up by about 25% to 30%, and we expect them to stay elevated for some time," he told analysts in a post-earnings briefing.
 "While we have taken gradual tea price increases, we haven't so far passed on the entire tea cost increase to the consumer."

 However, TCPL will ensure that there is no compromise on market share.